A Brief Autobiography

 I graduated from Carleton with distinction in history, and accepted a fellowship to attend the graduate school of Columbia University in New York, where I studied European history.
 After I completed coursework, wrote a master's thesis, passed oral examinations, and received two graduate degrees (M.A. and M.Phil., Columbia's all-but-dissertation degree), I decided against an academic career.

-I began to work for Oxford University Press, where I worked with many leading American historians published by the press.
+I went to work for Oxford University Press, writing catalog and jacket copy.
+There I worked with many leading American historians published by the press, as I submitted to them my 300-word descriptions of their books and discussed how best to explain their work in a highly condensed form.
 I also began an independent writing career.
 I authored a five-volume series of historical anthologies.
 I also wrote articles for the Smithsonian, and opinion pieces that were published by the Denver Post and the Los Angeles Times.

 My independent studies turned my attention to nineteenth-century America, particularly the era of the Civil War.
 Here, I believe, we can see the makings of the modern United States.
 My desire to write a large-scale, original narrative about the period led me to the subject of Jesse James, who had been underestimated as a significant, purposeful, and political figure.
 More than that, James remains an American icon—a challenging subject for a writer—and had never received the nonfiction treatment he deserved.
 The resulting biography, Jesse James: Last Rebel of the Civil War, was published in 2002 by Alfred A. Knopf.